Frequently Asked Questions

 If your system is using a hybrid GPU such as NVIDIA Optimus, then you must use the control panel to force Shotcut to use the discrete GPU

 Where can I get more transitions?

 What are some sources of royalty-free images?

 What are some sources of royalty-free music?

-Where are the presets, database, and settings stored?
+Where are the log, presets, database, and settings stored?

 Currently, the database is used to store thumbnail and waveform data, but it will likely grow to include more things over time.

-The database and presets are stored in %APPDATA%\Meltytech\Shotcut\.
-The correct way to lookup %APPDATA% is to open a Command Prompt and enter "echo %APPDATA" followed by Enter.
+The log, database, and presets are stored in %APPDATA%\Meltytech\Shotcut\.
+The correct way to lookup %APPDATA% is to open a Command Prompt and enter "echo %APPDATA%" followed by Enter.
 If you would rather hunt around a little in file Explorer, usually APPDATA is something like C:\Users\____\AppData\Roaming, then look for Meltytech\Shotcut.

 The settings are stored in the registry at key HKEY_CURRENT_USER\Software\Meltytech\Shotcut\.